UFO Sightings and Evidence Throughout History

 - We know that thousands of UFOs are seen and reported every year by civilians and military personnel alike.

 So, where are they?
-Why are we limited to questionable sightings, conspiracy theory and outright conjecture?
+Why are we limited to questionable sightings, conspiracy theories, and outright conjecture?
 If aliens are out there, why aren't they making themselves known on a global scale, and reaching out to the citizens of Earth in the name of intergalactic peace?

-Of course there could be many reasons, including the chilling thought that they aren't here for peaceful reasons at all.
+Of course, there could be many reasons, including the chilling thought that they aren't here for peaceful reasons at all.
 For now, we just don't know, and all we can do is guess.
 What are aliens really?
 What do they want from us?
 Are aliens real at all?